jdraines/ragmatic/README.md

 ```bash
 cd examples/winnie_the_pooh
 ```
+> [!INFO]

-Ragmatic splits the RAG application into two main parts: A pipeline that generates embeddings from text, and then a RAG agent that uses those embeddings to answer questions.
+> Ragmatic splits the RAG application into two main parts: A pipeline that
+> generates embeddings from text, and then a RAG agent that uses those embeddings
+> to answer questions.

 We'll start by running the pipeline with the following command: